 Given the very subjective perception of time, a rather artificial but reasonable, and agreed, time frame is more than legitimate.
 For example, ‘this is a two day discussion and decision’, ‘we will give this a week, no more’ or ‘let’s have a 45 minutes brainstorm, we will end sharp at that point’ etc.

-In fact, on the latter, in the heat of heavy and difficult discussions, is often very useful to inject an artificial pause.
-For example, ‘the next 45 minutes, we will forget where we are and everybody can say anything and thrown any good or bad idea’
+In fact, on the latter, in the heat of heavy and difficult discussions, it is often very useful to inject an artificial pause.
+For example, ‘the next 45 minutes, we will forget where we are and everybody can say anything and throw in any good or bad idea’

-Managing time is not ‘time management’, it is about perception and protection of time, but fit for purpose.
-By trying these, progressively, you’ll have more slow yoga and fast marathons.
+Managing time is not ‘time management’, it is about perception and protection of time, but fit-for-purpose.
+By trying this, progressively, you’ll have more slow yoga and fast marathons.